Will this be your first Ramadan in Dubai? Here’s a complete guide to Ramadan 2023 for expats

 What is Ramadan?

-The Holy Month of Ramadan is a special month in the Islamic calendar, as it is when Muslims worldwide fast from sunrise to sunset, for 30 days.
+The Holy Month of Ramadan is a special month in the Islamic calendar, as it is when Muslims worldwide fast from sunrise to sunset, for 29 or 30 days.
 The act of fasting is known as ‘sawm’, and is one of the five pillars of Islam that Muslims follow.

 The word ‘Ramadan’ itself comes from the Arabic root ramida or ar-ramad, which means scorching heat or dryness.